Travel guide

 The Apple Watch comes in two variants: the GPS version, which only connects to the internet via your iPhone or a known WiFi network, and the GPS + Cellular version, which includes its own modem and an eSIM integrated into the watch.
 This eSIM theoretically allows the watch to receive calls, messages, and data even if you leave your phone at home.

-Here's the first important nuance: the Apple Watch's eSIM is not just any card you can top up with any plan you want.
-Apple designed it to work using a feature called One Number, which allows the watch to share the same phone number as your iPhone.
+Here's the first important nuance: the Apple Watch eSIM is not just any card that you can top up with any plan you want.
+Apple designed it to work using a feature called One Number, which means the watch shares the same phone number as your iPhone.
 For this to work, your iPhone's carrier must offer specific support for the Apple Watch and activate the corresponding plan.
-Not all carriers do this, and those that do usually charge a separate monthly fee.
-That's why the cellular-connected watch is technically tied to your phone carrier's ecosystem and is not an independent device like a second smartphone.
+Not all carriers do this, and those who do usually charge a separate monthly fee.
+This is why the cellular-connected watch is tied to your phone's carrier and is not an independent device like a second smartphone.

-Why a travel eSIM cannot be installed directly on the watch
+Why a travel eSIM doesn't install directly on the watch

-This is the part that causes the most confusion, so let's be completely honest.
-Travel eSIMs (like those from PuraSim) are data profiles designed to be installed on an iPhone or Android device by scanning a QR code.
-However, the Apple Watch's eSIM does not support the manual installation of any data profile: it relies on your iPhone's carrier to provision it and link it to your account through Apple's One Number system.
+This is the part that causes the most confusion, so we're going to be completely honest.
+Travel eSIMs (like those from PuraSim) are data profiles designed to be installed on an iPhone or Android by scanning a QR code.
+However, the Apple Watch eSIM does not support manual installation of any data profile: it depends on your iPhone's carrier provisioning it and linking it to your account via Apple's One Number system.

-In practice: the Apple Watch Cellular needs its eSIM to be linked to the same carrier as your iPhone.
-That's why a travel data eSIM, which is from another provider, cannot be directly loaded onto the watch.
+In practice: the Apple Watch Cellular requires its eSIM to be linked to the same carrier as your iPhone.
+This is why a travel data eSIM, which is from another provider, cannot be loaded directly onto the watch.

-In other words: there is no option (as of today) on the watch to scan a travel eSIM's QR code and install it as you would on a phone.
+In other words: there is no option (currently) on the watch to scan a travel eSIM QR code and install it as you would on a phone.
 The Watch's connectivity manager expects a profile provisioned by your carrier through the iPhone, not a third-party data profile.
-If someone promises you an Apple Watch eSIM for travel that installs directly on the watch and works by itself in any country, it's wise to be suspicious.
-What is absolutely real and practical is using your travel eSIM on your phone and having the watch leverage that connection, as you'll see in the next section.
+If someone promises you a travel Apple Watch eSIM that installs directly on the watch and works on its own in any country, it's wise to be suspicious.
+What is entirely real and practical is to use your travel eSIM on your phone and have the watch leverage that connection, as you'll see in the next section.

 The Apple Watch uses data via your iPhone with eSIM.